Can I Get Education Loan Without Parents? Check Options & Process

 Certain banks and NBFCs accept financially stable siblings, spouses, or other close relatives as co-applicants instead of parents.

-Federal and state grants are available to students with financial need.
+State and central government grants are available to students with financial need.
 Unlike loans, grants don’t need to be repaid.
+Check the National Scholarship Portal (NSP) for current schemes.

-Taking a remote or campus job can help you manage education costs without relying on loans.
+Taking a part-time or freelance job during studies can help cover living expenses without relying on additional loans.

 These options can help minimise the need for student loans, making it easier to fund your education without parental involvement.